 - First make the sauce.
 Add all the ingredients into a small bowl and mix together.
 Cover and place in the fridge until you are ready to use it.

-- Get the rest of the ingredients ready.
-Heat the bbq to medium high heat.
+- Heat the bbq to medium high heat.
 Peel and cut the pineapple in long spears.
 Place the pineapple on the bbq and let the pineapple sit there until grill marks appear.
 Continue this with all sides of the spear and the rest of the pineapple.
 Wash and slice up the tomatoes, place in the bowl.
 Slice an avocado in half and pull it open, take out the avocado pit and discard.
 With a sharp knife, slice the avocado lenthwise and then again across then scoop out the flesh with a spoon into a bowl.
 Wash the cilantro and pick the leaves off the stems.

-- Cook the shrimp.
-Thread them onto a few skewers and place them on the bbq.
+- Thread them onto a few skewers and place them on the bbq.
 (You dont have to cook the shrimp on a skewer, but we find it much easier) Cook for a few mins on each side until the shrimps turn a bright pink and remove from heat.
 Do your best not to overcook the shrimp.
 They only take a few mins.
 Take the skewers out of the shrimp.
 You can also cook the shrimp in a pan on the stove too.

-- Make the tacos.
-Add a little coleslaw to the middle of each tortilla shell.
+- Add a little coleslaw to the middle of each tortilla shell.
 Then add the amount of pineapple, tomatoes, avocado, and cilantro that you desire for each one.
 Add a few shrimp and drizzle with the sauce.
+Serve!